softindex/datakernel/core-promise/README.md

                                 CompleteResultPromise_| |_CompleteNullPromise
 ```

+* `Promise` - root interface which represents *Promises* behaviour.
+* `AbstractPromise`, `NextPromise` - helper classes which enable creating chains of stateless *Promises*.
+You can treat
+these chains as pipes which pass values through, but don't store them.
 * `MaterializedPromise` - an interface which has `getResult()` and `getException()` methods.
 This allows to materialize
 intermediate stateless `Promise`s and get their values.
-* `SettablePromise` - a class which can be used as a root for your chain of `Promise`s.
-Allows to wrap operations in
+* `SettablePromise` - a class which can be used as a root for chain of `Promise`s.
+Allows to wrap operations in `Promise`s,
-`Promise`s, can be completed manually.
+can be completed manually.
 * `CompleteExceptionallyPromise` - a `Promise` which was completed with an Exception.
 * `CompletePromise` - an abstract class which represents a successfully completed `Promise`.
-* `CompleteResultPromise` - a completed `Promise` with a result of undefined type.
+* `CompleteResultPromise` - a completed `Promise` with a result of any type.
 * `CompleteNullPromise` - a completed `Promise` with *null* result.
-* `AbstractPromise`, `NextPromise` - helper classes.

 ### You can explore Promise examples [here](https://github.com/softindex/datakernel/tree/master/examples/promise)